 While an “ideal” Statistical Computing Environment (SCE) is highly sought for in the pharmaceutical industry, one is yet to be developed.
-Hoping to nudge tech business leaders to develop such a platform, experts from top global pharma companies have come together and compiled a list of their recommendations for the requirements of an ideal SCE.
+To encourage tech business leaders to develop such a platform, experts from top global pharma companies have compiled their requirements for the ideal SCE.
 These requirements were published in December 2021 in a white paper titled “Statistical Computing Environment” (Bynens et al., 2021).

-The purpose of this article is to summarize the published white paper and highlight key features that we, at Beaconcure, think are vital for the development of new statistical platforms.
+This article summarizes the published white paper and highlights key features that we at Beaconcure believe are vital to the development of new statistical tools.

-Current practices and software are old and are not scalable in face of technological advancements, especially with new emerging data structures and AI-driven algorithms.
+With new emerging data structures and AI-driven algorithms, current practices and software are outdated and not scalable.
 There are currently no one-platform solutions that address the full set of pharma end-user requirements.

 Breakdown of the SCE